If you have or are ever to lose one or more teeth, it is likely that you would wish to replace them.

 During the first week of healing, it is advised to eat softer foods so as not to put too much pressure on the gums.

-Within a month or so, you should be able to return to eating all the foods you enjoy, or some you didn’t because you felt uncomfortable eating them before.
+Within a month or so, you should be able to return to eating all the foods you enjoy, and maybe even some you didn’t because you felt uncomfortable eating them before.

 Choosing a dentist/implantologist/prosthodontist